The Best Reasons Why Parents Should Be Looked At As Allies & Not Targets Of Blame

 “Parents Agree – Better Assessments, Less High-Stakes Testing” is a post I wrote about a recent survey.

 A Parent’s Advice to the Chicago Teachers Union was written by Diane Ravitch.
-She shares a comment left by a parent on her blog.
+She a comment left by a parent on her blog.
 Here’s part of the parent’s statement:

 For every irate, blustering, nasty parent you’ve encountered, I guarantee you there are 2 or 3 or even 9 who feel differently.
 And a lot of them will have your back, stand with you, speak out for you, support you fully: but you have to approach them, one on one.
 You have to make the first move, reach out, and ASK their help.